 - the Guardian

-‘Raicek’s writing is full of snap, vigour and provocative jokes that get the audience squirming… Women get all the best lines here, making it a welcome antidote to Ibsen’s original.
+‘Raicek’s feminist reimagining should be obligatory viewing.
+Her writing is full of snap, vigour and provocative jokes that get the audience squirming… Women get all the best lines here, making it a welcome antidote to Ibsen’s original.
 Raicek is fascinated by sexual power plays and the complex ways in which women betray each other and themselves...
 She cut her teeth working on bingeable TV dramas Younger and Gossip Girl.
 That training shows in the way her play sweeps you along into a breezy study of a great man whose scheming wife gets the last laugh.’

 - the Independent